 I actually never thought that the "rational man" was ever intended to be descriptive, but more as an ideal to strive toward, for certain illberal people.
 Likewise, economics has its scientific predictive descriptive aspect, but (as Galbraith said) one of its main jobs is to explain that, e.g., the Populists really had no complaint against the banks.

 Q4.
-One of your sustained themes is on les érudits maudits ("the cursed scholars"): what you regard as the unforgiveable deception of millions of Arts students heading toward menial work; the contemptible structure of enrichment education.
+One of your sustained themes concerns les érudits maudits ("the cursed scholars"): what you regard as the unforgiveable deception of millions of Arts students heading toward menial work; the contemptible structure of enrichment education.

-Maybe there's a fundamental problem with Arts students' preferences - i.e. people drawn to study the humanities view straight career education as a compromising compromise.
+Maybe there's a fundamental problem with Arts students' preferences - i.e. people drawn to study the humanities view straight career education as compromising.
 But how do you get this through to us?
 It's hardly a secret that our Arts career will be constrained and fraught.

 JE:I have little to offer on this question.
 I am doubtful about the university as a rewarding livelihood but don't see an alternative.
 It would be possible to do scholarship as a leisure activity if you had an OK job, but to do that you wouldn't have time and probably not money for a "normal life", for example a family life.

 Q5.
-What do you know about philosophy in non-Anglophone universities?
-(There's an idea that this is all peculiar to the WASP-zone.)
+Do you know if philosophy in non-Anglophone universities is faring any better?
+(There's an idea that this is all peculiar to the WASP zone.)
 To what extent does "Continental" avoid the paradigm?

 JE: I started studying Chinese for Lao Tzu, then poetry, but eventually the constant presence of nomads in Chinese life, after about 200 BC, captured my interest.
 Philosophically it's interesting regarding the origins of the state and the place of violence and treachery in the world.